Calendar of Events

 PLEASE NOTE IMPORTANT CHANGES TO HONORS 498 COURSES FOR 2015-16

-- Multicultural Experiences (formerly called Conversations on Race) will be offered in both Fall and Spring semesters.
+- Multicultural Events (formerly called Conversations on Race) will be offered in both Fall and Spring semesters.
 It will combine independent attendance at multicultural events on campus AND participation in several breakfast meetings on Tuesday mornings from 8 to 8:50 throughout the semester.
 You will attend four (4) multicultural enrichment events on campus of your choosing (a list of approved events will be provided).
 You will then report back on your experience when we meet for breakfast several times throughout the semester.
 This course will allow you to learn about other cultures AND to make friends with other students in the Honors Program through a breakfast club.
 Instructor: Elizabeth Kim, Honors Director.

 - The Honors Common Read (1 cr and S/NC) will be placed on the Spring 2016 Timetable and be offered the first five weeks of Spring 2016.
 Instructor: Josh Mabie, Languages and Literatures.